robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 has become a central consideration in the way we understand landscape ecology and animal space use.
-Multilayer networks promise the integration of monolayer animal social networks with the complexity and importance of animal movement and space use in heterogenous landscapes.
+Multilayer networks promise the integration of monolayer animal social networks with the complexity and importance of animal movement and space use in heterogeneous landscapes.
-Despite the complex interplay between social networks and how animals use space, there remains an important biological and methodological gap in our understanding of an animals perception of spatial scale, e.g., grain and extent, can affect multilayer network dynamics.
-Here, we test how multilayer network metrics (e.g., versatility, multi-degree, similarity) are sensitive to variation in an animals perception of scale.
+Despite the complex interplay between social networks and how animals use space, there remains an important biological and methodological gap in our understanding of an animal’s perception of spatial scale, e.g., grain and extent, can affect multilayer network dynamics.
+Here, we test how multilayer network metrics (e.g., versatility, multi-degree, similarity) are sensitive to variation in an animal’s perception of scale.
 We will simulate animal movement data coupled with emergent social networks on increasingly heterogenous landscapes across spatial scales.
 Furthermore, we review specific examples of spatially explicit